Cesar-Infante/Cesar-Infante/README.md

 Full-Stack Software Engineer
 ----------------------------

 Software engineer leveraging a background in warehouse leadership teaching me discipline, achieving deadlines, and pursuing continuous growth, making me a strong addition to any engineering team.

-My main approach is the 5 P's, "Proper Preparation Prevents Poor Performance".
-This approach ensures I put in the time to learn and be prepared and not surprised.
+My main approach is the 5 P's, "Proper Preparation Prevents Poor Performance."
+A prudent reminder that one must prepare well to ensure that results are directly related to preparation, which is what I provide.

 * 🌍  I'm based in Riverside, Ca
 * 🖥️  See my portfolio at [My-Portfolio](https://cesarinfante-portfolio.netlify.app/)